Shared config and credentials files - AWS SDKs and Tools

 AWS_PROFILE - environment variable

-All SDK code and AWS CLI commands use the settings in this named profile.
+When this environment variable is set to a named profile or "default", all SDK code and AWS CLI commands use the settings in that profile.

 Linux/macOS example of setting environment variables via command line: